 Founded in 2011, Nutmeg is a robo advisor that aims to bring investment opportunities to a wider audience.
 William Todd and Nick Hungerford founded the brokerage to provide an alternative and accessible service with a simple-to-follow fee structure and realistic pricing.
 Once Nutmeg clients have signed up for an account, they can select the level of guidance that they prefer.
 This review of Nutmeg found that its fully managed ETF portfolios can serve the needs of most passive investors seeking a financial portfolio.

-- UK broker with Financial Conduct Authority regulation
+- UK broker with FCA regulation

-- User-friendly interface backed up by reliable customer service
+- User-friendly, reliable customer service

-- Excellent for managed portfolios and cost-efficient
+- top managed portfolios & cost-efficient

-- Price structure for each service is transparent
+- Transparent price structure - each service

 - 1. 1) Robo Advisor Trading Offer – A Huge Range of ETFs at Nutmeg